Home Teaching Research Miscellaneous Undergrad Focused Talks

 Math Education Seminar Sp25 Mon Apr 21 Jemma Lorenat Pitzer College Statistics in 1899: Alice Lee and the theory of correlations

-The USC Math Club Sp25 Mon Feb 24 Spencer Gerhardt USC Some Mathematical Background to Minimalism
+Math Club Sp25 Mon Feb 24 Spencer Gerhardt USC Some Mathematical Background to Minimalism

 Math Education Seminar Sp25 Mon Feb 10 Jesse Wolfson UC Irvine Fractals in Africanist Music